xf-zhao/Matcha-agent/README.md

     ```
     see also: https://github.com/BVLC/caffe/issues/4953

-## 🖌️ Acknowledgement
+## 🖋️ Acknowledgement

-The 3D mesh of NICOL robot configurations of the robot can be found in the "*.ttt" file.
+The 3D mesh of NICOL robot configurations of the robot can be found in the ~*.ttt~ file.
 We thank [seed robotics](https://www.seedrobotics.com/) for authorizing us sharing and making the [RH8D hand models](https://www.seedrobotics.com/rh8d-adult-robot-hand) publicly available in this repertory.

 ## 🔗 Citation